France (film): Production

 In May 2019, it was announced Léa Seydoux, Blanche Gardin and Benoît Magimel had joined the cast of the film, with Bruno Dumont directing from a screenplay he wrote.
 In June 2020, the film was re-titled from On a Half Clear Morning to France.

 Principal photography began in October 2019.
+The film was shot in France (Paris and the Opal Coast), Germany (Bavaria) and Italy (Apulia and the ghost town of Craco, Basilicata).

 Release

 The film had its world premiere at the Cannes Film Festival on 15 July 2021.
 It was released in France on 25 August 2021 by ARP Selection.